 The simply most important part of banana bread is the bananas!
 As they ripen, they become softer and sweeter.
 I suggest using bananas that are almost fully brown on the outside.
 Don't be scared, they aren't old!

 For best results, don't over mix.
 If you mix too much, air pockets will develop in your batter which will make your bread tough.
 You will know the batter is fully mixed when there are no longer dry streaks.

-2. Brown the butter.
+Step #1 - Brown the butter.
 Place the butter in a light colored medium saucepan over medium heat.
 Once the butter melts, it will begin to foam and sizzle.
 In about 5-8 minutes from when you started, the melted butter will become golden brown.
 Once the foam subsides, you will see the milk solids at the bottom be toasty brown.
 Now remove it from the heat.
 My favorite way to tell when brown butter is done is by the nutty aroma.
 You will smell that brown buttery goodness!
+Set aside to cool.

-4. Pour & bake.
-Pour the batter into your prepared loaf pan.
-Sprinkle some more chocolate chips on top for good measure!
-Bake that baby for 70-80 minutes.
+Step #8 - Bake and serve!
+Bake the banana bread in the preheated oven for 70-80 minutes.
 If you have the will power, let it cool for about 10 minutes after baking.
 Then spread a slice with butter and enjoy!